annanuxoll/novel-template/README.md

 # novel-template
-a simple LaTex template for nontechnical writing
+a simple LaTeX template for nontechnical writing